Diagrammatization and Abduction to Improve AI Interpretability With Domain-Aligned Explanations for Medical Diagnosis: Evaluations

-\begin{enumerate}[label=\alph*)] \item \textit{Abductive explanations.} DiagramNet selects the most consistent murmur shape with its prediction, thus \textit{inferring to the best explanation}.
-Fig. \ref{fig:demo-explanations} shows the best explanation for each diagnosis type.
-Users can see the predicted murmur segment by the coverage (or absence) of the red shape, and how the shape fits the amplitude time series optimally.
+\begin{enumerate} \item[a)] \textit{Abductive explanations} to select the best-fitting hypotheses for each prediction.
+Fig. \ref{fig:demo-explanations} shows the best explanation for instances of each diagnosis type.
+Users can see the predicted murmur segment by the coverage of the red shape, and how the shape fits the amplitude time series optimally.

-\item \textit{Contrastive explanations.} Fig. \ref{fig:demo-mvp} shows contrastive explanations for a case with MVP.
-The murmur shape for MVP and MS fit best among all diagnoses.
-However, note that the MS murmur shape function has a higher degree than for MVP, so it overfits to this murmur data.
-Furthermore, the murmur segment occurs during the systolic heart phase, not diastolic, so this cannot be an MS murmur.
-Thus, the diagnosis is MVP.
-See Appendix Table \ref{table:demo-mvp-predictions} for predicted shape parameters and goodness-of-fit MSE for each murmur shape.
+\item[b)] \textit{Contrastive explanations}~\cite{miller2019explanation} to describe the evidence for alternative model outcomes.
+Fig. \ref{fig:demo-mvp} shows how alternative hypotheses for a case with MVP were not selected due to poor murmur shape fit or wrong heart phase.
+See Appendix Table \ref{table:demo-mvp-predictions} for shape parameters and fit MSE.

-\item \textit{Counterfactual explanations.} These can be derived from the contrastive explanations to show how the murmur amplitude could be slightly different to be predicted as due to another diagnosis.
+\item[c)] \textit{Counterfactual explanations}~\cite{wachter2017counterfactual,cai2019human,zhang2022towards} to propose feature changes to predict another outcome.
+These can be derived from the contrastive explanations to show how the murmur amplitude could be slightly different to be predicted as due to another diagnosis.
 See Appendix Fig. \ref{fig:demo-mvp-counterfactual} for examples.

-\item \textit{Case (example-based) explanations.} We can retrieve instances that have good fits for specific murmur shapes.
-Fig. \ref{fig:demo-as} demonstrates several cases of the crescendo-decrescendo murmurs representative of AS. \revb{These can be used to compare with} the current case\revb{, to review how diverse the shapes of the same hypothesis could be.} \end{enumerate}